Overview

 local_anno2_path = create_tmp_file('', '.zip')

-client.convert_to_anno2(polygons, metadata, local_anno2_path)
+client.convert_to_anno2(items, metadata, local_anno2_path)

 response = client.perform_request("CreateOrphanAnno2", {}, method="POST").json()